 The Operator shall issue to the Participant the VAT invoice for the initial registration fee and for the annual membership fee immediately after granting the Participant’s status.
 The VAT invoice for the annual membership fee for the next year shall be issued not later than on 10 January of that year.

-The Participant shall pay up the VAT invoice issued by the Operator in 9 (nine) calendar days after the date of issuance of the VAT invoice, except the events stipulated in subpar.
-3.3.14 of this Regulation.
+The Participant shall pay up the VAT invoice issued by the Operator in 8 (eight) calendar days after the date of issuance of the VAT invoice, except the events stipulated in paragraph 185 of this Regulation.

-The Operator shall pay up the VAT invoice issued by the Participant in 16 (sixteen) calendar days after the date of issuance of the VAT invoice, except the events stipulated in subpar.
-3.3.14 of this Regulation.
+The Operator shall pay up the VAT invoice issued by the Participant in 15 (fifteen) calendar days after the date of issuance of the VAT invoice, except the events stipulated in paragraph 185 of this Regulation.

 If the latest date of payment due is a day off or an official holiday, then the immediate following working day shall be considered as the payment due date.